 - Individual website support and instruction (Dreamweaver, Wordpress, etc.)

-- Consultation and support of independent publishing (ebook, Print-on-Demand, audio etc.)
+- Consultation and support of independent publishing (ebook, Print-on-Demand, video, audio etc.)

 - Video and audio format conversion and processing of academic material

 Need pointers on creating a movie with iMovie?
 Tips on designing a website with Dreamweaver?
-Advice on configuring an Excel chart?
 Stop by during drop-in technology tutoring hours when a Student Technology Assistant is available to answer your questions.
-Help may be available during other hours the library is open, but the TRC makes every effort to have help on hand during the scheduled drop-in hours listed below.
+Help may be available during other hours the library is open, but the DMC makes every effort to have help on hand during the scheduled drop-in hours listed below.